bifrost-org/biFroSt/API documentation.md

 - To create an empty file, you may omit the content or send it as empty.
 - To update metadata only, send the metadata fields without content.

+> All requests from this endpoint must be authenticated as described in [Authentication](#authentication).

 ### Path parameters